microsoft/pxt-arcade/docs/courses/csintro1/sprites/collage.md

 1. Initialize 6 or more Sprites with custom variable names the correspond to the images
 2. Design sprites in the image editor to tell a story using custom images of varying sizes and styles
 3. Use sprite properties to place images across all areas of the game screen
 4. Save the collage as a shared link or download the PNG file
-5. **Challenge:** create a large image by using multiple sprites and 'combining' them by carefully placing them next to eachother (for example, sprites for head, body and legs that combine to represent a person)
+5. **Challenge:** create a large image by using multiple sprites and 'combining' them by carefully placing them next to each other (for example, sprites for head, body and legs that combine to represent a person)

 ## What did we learn?